Franjo7/Code-Camp-App/README.md

 # Code Camp Application

 The **Code Camp Application** simplifies the registration process for users eager to participate in globalsoft's Code Camp workshops.
-Designed for effortless management of workshops, applications, and user interactions, it offers a user-friendly interface accessible to all stakeholders.
-Developed as part of company's internship program, it delivers robust features ensuring smooth coordination.
+Crafted with a modern and user-friendly design, the application offers a seamless experience for users, administrators, and professors.

 ---